 - 1. A loading space is prohibited in required buffer yards. - 2.
-A loading space is prohibited from being located between the front building line and the lot line. - 2.3.
+A loading space is prohibited from being located between the front building line and the lot line. - 3.
 A loading space is prohibited from projecting into a sidewalk, street, or public right-of-way. - 4.
-A loading space must be located within the same site as the building or use served. - 3.1.-7.06A loading space is prohibited from being located between the front building line and the lot line. - 4.1.
-A loading space is prohibited in required buffer yards.
+A loading space must be located within the same site as the building or use served.

-5.05.10 Parking Location and Design
+7.06.10 Parking Location and Design

 - A. All Parking Facilities.
 All parking facilities must: - 1.
-Conform to the Facilities Standards Manual; (FSM); and - 2.
-Be provided on the same lot or parcel of land being served, or on a separate lot or parcel of land within (500 feet of the principal entrance of the building being served. - B. Requirements For Multiple Property Ownership.
-Wherever required off-street parking facilities are proposed to be provided elsewhereother than on the lot or parcel of land on which the principal use served is located, when such facilities are collectively or jointly provided and used, and/or when the parcels or lots are owned by different parties, the facilities shallmust be in the same possession, either by deed or long term lease, as the property occupied by the principal use.
+Conform to the Facilities Standards Manual (FSM); and - 2.
+Be provided on the same lot or parcel of land being served, or on a separate lot or parcel of land within (500 feet of the principal entrance of the building being served.

+- B. Requirements For Multiple Property Ownership.
+Wherever required off-street parking facilities are proposed to be provided other than on the lot or parcel of land on which the principal use served is located, when such facilities are collectively or jointly provided and used, and/or when the parcels or lots are owned by different parties, the facilities must be in the same possession, either by deed or long term lease, as the property occupied by the principal use.
 A certified true copy of the recorded deed or long term lease must be filed with the County of Loudoun prior to site plan or subdivision approval.
-There shallmust further be a covenant on the separate parcel or lot guaranteeing the maintenance of the required off-street parking facilities during the existence of said principal use.
-Said covenant shallmust: - 1.
+There must further be a covenant on the separate parcel or lot guaranteeing the maintenance of the required off-street parking facilities during the existence of said principal use.
+Said covenant must: - 1.
 Be executed by the owner of said lot or parcel of land and the parties having beneficial use thereof; - 2.
 Be enforceable by either the parties having beneficial use thereof or both; - 3.
 Be enforceable against the owner, the parties having beneficial use, and their heirs, successors and assigns or both; and - 4.
 Be first recorded in the Office of the Clerk of the Circuit Court. - C. All Off-Street Parking Design Requirements.
 All off-street parking facilities must have access from alleys or from streets at locations which accommodate safe pedestrian circulation. - D. Compact/Walkable/Urban (CWU) Nonresidential Off-Street Parking Design Requirements.
-To encourage a pedestrian-friendly environment and reduce vehicle trips within Compact/Walkable/Urban (CWU) development contexts, nonresidential off-street parking requires unique design.
-Compact/Walkable/Urban (CWU) development contexts include, but are not limited These requirements apply to the following Zoning Districts: Urban Transit Center/Mixed Use7 (UT/UM (existing PD-TRC)), Urban Employment7 (UE (existing PD-TREC)), Suburban Mixed Use7 (SM) (new), and Transition Community Center Districts.
-(TCC (new)). - 1.
-Generally. - a.
-All off-street parking must be located on the lot being served, or on a separate lot or parcel 500 feet from the primary pedestrian entrance of the building that it serves. - b.
-Access for off-street parking shall-must generally be achieved by means of alleys, off-street vehicular connections between adjacent parking lots, and side streets. - c.
-All off-street parking areas and parking lots are designed to have low visibility as much as feasible.
-Consequently, parking is prohibited at the visual termination of roads and streets and must not be the principal use of corner lots. - d.
-Structured parking is required to meet 70% of the parking requirements for the construction of new buildings in the UT(existing PD-TRC) Inner Core and UT (existing PD-TRC) Outer Core Subareas of the Urban Transit Center/Mixed UseUT/MC Zoning District.
+These requirements apply to the following Zoning Districts: Urban Transit Center/Mixed Use (UT/UM (existing PD-TRC)), Urban Employment (UE (existing PD-TREC)), Suburban Mixed Use (SM) (new), and Transition Community Center (TCC (new)).